A hearing dog’s pregnancy and our newborn puppies

 - A heat pad and hot water bottle to keep the pups warm if mum needs the loo

 - Lots of fun puppy toys for when the pups are a bit older!

-We also give the volunteer brood bitch holder a manual about dogs’ labour so they have something to reference once it all starts.
+We also give the volunteer brood holder a manual about dogs’ labour so they have something to reference once it all starts.
 Our puppy midwives are on call to answer any questions they might have.
 After this, it’s just a waiting game.

-Although our puppy midwives can give a brood bitch holder a rough idea of what to expect during the labour, there are no prep talks or antenatal classes for our hearing dog mum.
+Although our puppy midwives can give a brood holder a rough idea of what to expect during the labour, there are no prep talks or antenatal classes for our hearing dog mum.
 She seems to know it all instinctively.
 We’re just there to make sure she is as comfortable as possible, give a helping hand when she needs it and to check the newborn puppies are happy and healthy.

 The newborn puppies